-Unfortunately, hordes of young musicians are comparably uninformed.
+Unfortunately, hordes of aspiring musicians are comparably uninformed.

-As a result, thousands of college music students naively pursue long-shot careers as full-time orchestral, operatic, or touring performers, discounting the vast competition for sparse opportunities.
+As a result, thousands of college music students singlemindedly pursue long-shot careers as full-time orchestral, operatic, or touring performers, discounting the vast competition for sparse opportunities.

-If such students bypass gaining diverse abilities during their college years, upon graduation, they may have to settle for low-paying office or service jobs, when they could have enjoyed very different outcomes.
+If such students bypass gaining diverse abilities during their college and graduate school years, upon graduation, they may have to settle for low-paying office or service jobs, when, if they had broadened their skill sets, they could have enjoyed much more satisfying outcomes.

-A more productive route is for students to graduate armed with qualifications for music employment that’s abundant, meaningful, and good-paying.
+A more productive educational route is for students to hold onto their dreams but still graduate armed with qualifications for music employment that’s abundant, meaningful, and good-paying.

 Then, as they work as musicians in their communities, they can strive for their dream-careers through ongoing practice coupled with freelance and per-service work.

-If they eventually win elite auditions, great.
+If they eventually win auditions with elite ensembles or management agencies, great.
 If not, no problem; they will have built fulfilling lives in music nonetheless.

-Among the various types of careers in the music industry, I’ll focus here on three rewarding ones that suit many students and that actually involve making music as opposed to primarily being administrative.
+Among the various types of careers in the music industry, I’ll focus here on three rewarding ones that suit many students and that actually involve making music as opposed to being administrative or tech-centered.

-Bear in mind that emerging artists commonly take up portfolio careers, drawing income from multiple part-time occupations.
+Bear in mind that today’s emerging professionals commonly take up portfolio careers, drawing income from multiple part-time occupations.
 So some musicians might be active in two or three of the following fields and concurrently work as independent performers and composers.

-Church music directors contribute meaningfully to their communities, draw on multiple musical skills, and can command good wages (see the Salary Guide published by the American Guild of Organists).
+Church music directors contribute meaningfully to their communities, draw on multiple musical skills, and can command good wages.
 Hours vary, but most jobs are part time, which can be ideal for many musicians.

-Interested students can become qualified for director roles by studying liturgical music, signing up for conducting, singing, and keyboard instruction, and then interning with reputable music directors.
+Interested students can become qualified for director roles by studying liturgical music, signing up for conducting, singing, and organ instruction, and then interning with reputable music directors.